 - Staring at the screen instead of watching the floor — let your ears and the crowd guide you.

-- Peaking too early — build energy gradually so you have somewhere to go.
+- Peaking too early — build energy gradually so you have somewhere to go, which is easier when you plan your DJ set in advance.

 - Over-relying on sync without understanding beatmatching — learn what beatmatching is so you can fix problems when sync gets it wrong.